matthewjmiller/mattmiller/CV.md

 ## Local Presentations

 Panelist, New Faculty Orientation, College of the Ozarks, 2019.

+"The World Does Not Need Words: Notes on Faithfully Teaching Technical Writing."
+Presentation to the faculty of College of the Ozarks, 2019.

 “Psychoanalytic Criticism and the Elegy.”
 Invited Guest Lecture for Dr. Matthew Bardowell's English 202, Introduction to Poetry, Saint Louis University, 2013.